arogozhnikov/DeepMMD-GAN/README.md

 Discriminator also contains BatchNormalization as the last layer to ensure the scale of output.

-## Results
+## Results and observations

+I haven't done much tuning, but here what was found

 - I have observed no divergences when experimenting
 - at the same time quality of produced images isn't awesome
-- results for different sizes of projections, this was removed from the notebooks.
+- results for different sizes of projections (2 ** 8 to 2 ** 15) aren't very different, while latter are quite slow
+  (this was removed from the final version)